 Government Property Is Fully Protected

 This statute provides blanket protection for property owned by counties and cities.
-The scope is comprehensive: courthouses, jails, public office buildings, the lots and grounds they sit on, and all fixtures, furniture, books, papers, and equipment belonging to them.
+The scope is broad.
+It covers courthouses, jails, public office buildings, and the lots they sit on.
+All fixtures, furniture, books, papers, and equipment belonging to them are included.

 All court houses, jails, public offices, buildings, lots, grounds and personal property, the fixtures, furniture, books and papers and appurtenances belonging and pertaining to the jail and public offices belonging to any county or any city of this state and all cemeteries, public squares, parks and places, public buildings, town halls, markets, buildings for the use of fire departments and military organizations, and the lots and grounds thereto belonging and appertaining, owned or held by any town or city or dedicated by such town or city to health, ornament or public use, or for the use of any fire or military company organized under the laws of this state shall be exempt from execution, attachment or sale on any process issued from any court.

-A.R.S. § 33-1129The protection extends beyond government offices.
-Cemeteries, public squares, parks, town halls, markets, and buildings used by fire departments and military organizations are all included.
-The key test is whether the property is owned or held by a municipality for public use.
+A.R.S. § 33-1129The protection goes beyond government offices.
+Cemeteries, public squares, parks, town halls, and markets are all included.
+Buildings used by fire departments and military groups are covered too.
+The key test is whether a city or county owns or holds the property for public use.

 The Principle Behind the Protection

 Allowing creditors to seize public property would disrupt essential government services.
-Arizona, like every state, draws a firm line: property dedicated to public use is beyond the reach of private creditors.
-This protection exists regardless of any debts the governmental entity may owe.
+Arizona draws a firm line here.
+Property dedicated to public use is beyond the reach of private creditors.
+This protection exists no matter what debts the government entity may owe.